Dandelion Root Cut - 100g

 Q: Can this be used in a blended root tea?

-A: Yes, it works well with other roots and warming spices in simmered blends.
+A: Yes.
+It works well with other roots and warming spices in simmered blends.

 Q: Why is straining important for a skin wash?